List of DC Comics characters: W: Wotan in other media

+Carolyn Wu-San

+Carolyn Wu-San, also known as Carolyn Woosan and born Wu Mei-Xing, is the goddaughter of O-Sensei and sister of Lady Shiva.
+She worked alongside Shiva, Richard Dragon and Bronze Tiger, before being murdered by David Cain.
+She was created by Dennis O'Neil and Jim Berry for the 1974 novel Kung-Fu Master, Richard Dragon: Dragon's Fist, before making her first DC Comics appearance in Richard Dragon, Kung-Fu Fighter #2 (July 1975).

 Wyynde

 Wyynde was a lieutenant of the Atlantean royal guard in the distant past, and a friend of Arion.
 Created by Paul Kupperberg and Jan Duursema, he first appeared in Warlord #56 (April 1982).

 Wyynde in other media

 A contemporary incarnation of Wyynde appears in Young Justice, voiced by Robbie Daymond.
 This version is a descendant of the original Wyynde, a former Atlantean purist, and Kaldur'ahm's boyfriend.